-The Shire of Northam recognises the need to encourage and assist the owners of commercial properties within the Northam CBD area to maintain and enhance commercial properties to ensure that the Northam Town Centre is a vibrant and thriving activity centre. maintenance and enhancement of the commercial properties within the CBD and heritage properties.
+To encourage and assist the owners of commercial properties within the Northam CBD area to maintain and enhance commercial properties to ensure that the Northam Town Centre is a vibrant and thriving activity centre.

-The CBD & Heritage AssistanceBusiness Redevelopment Fund aims to provide funding support to individuals, community groups and organisationsowners in their endeavours to maintain commercial properties so that they are attractive and suitable for modern needs within the Northam CBD and / or properties of heritage significance in the Shire of NorthamtTown cCentre.
+The Business Redevelopment Fund aims to provide funding support to owners in their endeavours to maintain commercial properties so that they are attractive and suitable for modern needs within the Northam Town Centre.